OpenX-Network/openxai-docs/pages/protocol-foundations/innovation-and-breakthroughs.md

 ---

-### Make Al Available for Everyone
+### Make AI Available for Everyone
-No registration, no KYC, no accounts, no region locks, so anyone can build and use Al anywhere.
+No registration, no KYC, no accounts, no region locks, so anyone can build and use AI anywhere.

-The Permissionless Access Index (PAI) evaluates how easily users can access Al services without barriers such as KYC, account registration, or usage restrictions.
+The Permissionless Access Index (PAI) evaluates how easily users can access AI services without barriers such as KYC, account registration, or usage restrictions.

 OpenxAI uses decentralized infrastructure, smart contracts and wallet-based access to remove KYC, region locks, and approvals.
-This creates truly borderless Al deployment, reflected in a high Permissionless Access Index (PAI) score.
+This creates truly borderless AI deployment, reflected in a high Permissionless Access Index (PAI) score.

 ![AI for everyone](/images/openxai-ai-foreveryone.jpg)